davenverse/epimetheus/docs/src/main/tut/docs/02-BigPicture.md

 Across all metrics we solve these problems with a few solutions.

 1. Registration is always done in an effect.
-If two collectors with the same name are registerred, it will fail at registration.
+If two collectors with the same name are registered, it will fail at registration.
 If you are building custom groups of Collectors, exposing a prefix that can be altered is suggested in case users wish to register more than one.